Holy Week begins on Palm Sunday, 29 March

 Seeking: Why have you forsaken me?

-On Good Friday, our church will host a service at 7:00 pm in our sanctuary, also with the UCC Church.
+In the evening, our church will host a service that leaves space for silence, sorrow, and solace at 7:00 pm in our sanctuary, also with the UCC Church.

 Join New England GLOW for an intergenerational Easter Vigil Dinner Church Saturday, April 4 at 5:30 pm, at the Newton Presbyterian Church (75 Vernon Street, Newton, MA 02458).
 Share scripture, song, discussion, communion, and a potluck dinner.
 Adults, youth and kids of all ages are welcome!
 Please bring something vegetarian to share if you are able.
 Let Jen Slater, Kate Carlisle, or Tom Reid know if you have questions